7 Promotion Ideas For Motorcycle & Biking Gear Stores

 Daily or weekly winners keep engagement high throughout summer.
 Consider categories like "Best Scenic Route," "Most Extreme Terrain," or "Best Group Ride" to appeal to different customer segments.

-Promotion should happen across all marketing channels - email, social media, and in-store signage.
+Promotion should happen across all marketing channels: email, social media, and in-store signage.
 Make submission rules clear and simple to maximize participation rates.

 The user-generated content becomes valuable marketing material you can repurpose throughout the year.
 Contestants essentially create authentic advertising featuring your products in real-world riding situations.